A lot of people use air purifiers at home.

 You could use both.
 An air purifier will give your baby cleaner air in their room and help promote better health.

-If the air is dry, a humidifier will add moisture back to help your baby breathe and feel more comfortable.
+If the air is dry, a humidifier will add moisture back to help your baby breathe and feel more comfortable and help reduce cough and cold symptoms.

 Air purifier or humidifier for asthma?